-The camera is an instantiated object of SRCAM and API functions take a variable of this type as argument.
+The camera is an instantiated object of the C/C++ type SRCAM defined in the file libMesaSR.h.
+API functions take a variable of this type as argument.
 In order to retrieve the camera's data it needs to be opened first, i.e. the communication via Ethernet or USB has to be initialized.
 The main opening functions are:

-- int SR_OpenDlg(SRCAM srCam, int mode, HWND parent) - int SR_OpenUSB(SRCAM srCam, unsigned int serialNumber) - int SR_OpenETH(SRCAM srCam, const char addr) - int SR_OpenFile(SRCAM srCam, const char filename)
+''' int SR_OpenDlg(SRCAM srCam, int mode, HWND parent) int SR_OpenUSB(SRCAM srCam, unsigned int serialNumber) int SR_OpenETH(SRCAM srCam, const char addr) int SR_OpenFile(SRCAM srCam, const char filename) '''

-All these functions open a camera object and are to be followed by SR_Close() to close the camera object.
-In the case of int SR_OpenFile() the camera object does not refer to a real camera but to a file stream that was recorded before.
-This enables for offline development and testing.
+All these functions open a camera object and are to be followed by SR\Close() to close the camera object.
+In the case of int SR\OpenFile() the camera object does not refer to a real camera but to a file stream that was recorded before.
+This enables for off-line development and testing.
 The opening functions are described in the following paragraphs.

-Opening with a dialog The function SR_OpenDlg() opens a camera that can be selected by the user in the selection menu.
+Opening with a dialog The function SR\OpenDlg() opens a camera that can be selected by the user in the selection menu.
 The following options are available and can be selected with the parameter mode: